Sleeping Pills Addiction

 What is sleeping pills addiction?

-The simplest definition of sleeping pills addiction is when you feel like you can’t stop taking them even though they are causing problems or harming you.
-It is often categorised as a prescription drug addiction but it can also develop if you take sleeping pills to get high, relax or because you are stressed or unhappy.
+The simplest definition of sleeping pills addiction is when you feel like you can’t stop taking them, even though they are causing problems or harming you.
+It is often categorised as a prescription drug addiction, but it can also develop if you take sleeping pills to get high, relax, or cope with stress or low mood.

 What are the most addictive sleeping pills?